-Not everyone has access to a plot of fertile land or has the skills, patience, or time to grow their own food.
+Not everyone has access to fertile land or the skills, patience, or time to grow their own food.
 Still, the desire for freshly grown food is on the rise -- along with the popularity of farmers markets.
 Long gone are the days when these markets -- or, more often, scatterings of roadside stands -- were lonely affairs with a few shoppers poking around.
 Today, farmers markets are found in small towns and big cities alike, in variations that run from multi-day productions to once-a-week pop-ups.
-It’s a healthy byproduct of the increased awareness of healthier eating, support for small and independent businesses, and, of course, a renewed appreciation for all things handcrafted and artisan made.
+It’s a byproduct of the increased awareness of healthier eating, support for small and independent businesses, and, of course, a renewed appreciation for all things handcrafted and artisanal.
 Go-to destinations for locals, farmers markets also offer visitors a great and often inexpensive way to get a real taste of a town, city, or entire region.
 To whet your appetite, here are a few of the most unique farmers markets across the nation.

 Exotic goods from around the world along with souvenirs from Alaska vie for attention among the array of fresh produce and traditional goods at the Anchorage Market & Festival.
 In a central downtown location, this mega-market is billed as featuring some 300 vendors who offer their products over 7 acres (so wear comfy shoes).
 It attracts locals and tourists alike, and related events such as the Bear Paw Festival add to the fun nearby.